Huawei CFO raises new argument to fight U.S. extradition in Canada court

 Assistant Chief Justice Heather Holmes of British Columbia Supreme Court said in a case conference on Monday that she wanted to be fully apprised of the U.S. case before turning to Meng’s claims that her rights were violated when she was arrested.

 A spokesman for U.S. prosecutors declined to comment.
+HSBC did not respond immediately.
 A spokeswoman for Canadian Justice minister declined to comment as the case remains before the courts.

-“We are not a party to this case, so it is not appropriate for us to comment on any particular evidence,” said HSBC spokesman Rob Sherman.

 Last month, a Canadian judge allowed the extradition case to continue, rejecting defense arguments that the U.S. charges against Meng do not constitute crimes in Canada.